John Joseph (historian)

+Biography

 Joseph was born in Iraq in September 1923.
-He was the son of refugees from the Assyrian genocide in pre-Iran Persia, John B. (Benjamin) Joseph attended the American School for Boys in Baghdad.
+He was the son of refugees from the Sayfo in pre-Iran Persia, John B. (Benjamin) Joseph attended the American School for Boys in Baghdad.
 Pennsylvania missionary Calvin Staudt founded the school with his wife Ida.
-He occasionally sent students to his alma mater, F&M. Joseph arrived in 1946, received his degree from F&M in 1950, and subsequently earned a Ph.D from Princeton University.
+He occasionally sent students to his alma mater, F&M. Joseph arrived in 1946, received his degree from F&M in 1950, and subsequently earned a Ph.D. from Princeton University.
 In his long teaching career at F&M, he inspired many students, including business executive Andrew Schindler, class of 1972, who contributed the leading sum for the construction of the "John Joseph International Center" at F&M, dedicated to the study of the world's languages, culture, history and politics.
 Following his retirement from full-time teaching, Joseph has held the title of Lewis Audenreid Professor Emeritus of History.

-He died in Lancaster, Pennsylvania on his 97th birthday in September 2020.
+He died in Lancaster, Pennsylvania, on his 97th birthday in September 2020.